 - Water Bottle

 The best water bottles have sport tops that make it easy to drink when you only have a quick second on the sidelines — or pour over your head on a super hot day.
-Many athletes also like stainless steel bottles, since they don’t sweat and they keep your drink super cold.
+Many athletes also like stainless steel water bottles, since they don’t sweat and they keep your drink super cold.

 What to Put in Your Soccer Bag: Post-Game Essentials

 Soccer makes you ravenous.
-While the traditional sliced oranges should be prepared day-of and not stored in your kid’s soccer bag, you can safely keep a few bags of nuts or granola bars (the non-chocolate chip melty kind) in their bag so you can avoid hanger after the game.
+While the traditional sliced oranges should be prepared day-of and not stored in your kid’s soccer bag, you can safely keep things like a few bags of nuts or granola bars (the non-chocolate chip melty kind) in their bag so you can avoid hanger after the game.